Beyond a Reasonable Doubt (2009 film): Plot

 Reporter C.J.
-Nicholas built his career on an award-winning documentary about a pregnant teenage prostitute in Buffalo, New York, who died of a drug overdose after the death of her baby.
-Now a TV reporter in Shreveport, Louisiana, he works to reestablish himself through an investigative unit with fellow reporter Corey Finley.
+Nicholas built his career on an award-winning documentary about a pregnant teenage prostitute in Buffalo, New York, who died of an overdose after the death of her baby.
+Now a TV reporter in Shreveport, Louisiana, he works to reestablish himself through an investigative unit with co-worker Corey Finley.

 Nicholas is convinced that District Attorney Mark Hunter is corrupt.
 A former police detective discussed as a candidate for Governor, Hunter built his career on a string of convictions based on last-minute, circumstantial evidence.
 After Nicholas flirts with Assistant D.A.
 Ella Crystal to obtain a videotape, they begin dating, despite his distrust of her boss.

 The tape suggests that Hunter uses his former partner on the force, Lt.
-Merchant – lead detective on all 17 arrests that led to convictions – to obtain DNA evidence from suspects in custody and plant it to support a conviction.
-Nicholas is unable to prove how the evidence could be planted, and his boss is forced to cancel his investigative unit due to budget cuts.
+Merchant – lead detective on all of Hunter's successful cases – to obtain DNA evidence from suspects in custody and plant it to support a conviction.
+Nicholas cannot prove how the evidence could be planted, and his boss is forced to cancel his investigative unit due to budget cuts.

 Determined to expose Hunter, Nicholas concocts a scheme to frame himself for a prostitute's murder using circumstantial evidence.
-Finley reluctantly accompanies him to obtain objects that will link Nicholas to the murder, which he records on video with Nicholas holding a newspaper, showing the date to be after the murder.
+Finley accompanies him to obtain objects that will link Nicholas to the murder, which he records on video with Nicholas holding a newspaper, showing the date to be after the murder.
 The original video is kept in Finley's desk with a back-up placed in a safe deposit box.

 Nicholas gets himself arrested for DUI by a police contact, Lt.
 Nickerson, while wearing his falsified circumstantial evidence.
 He is arrested and charged with the murder, but Merchant requests the case be transferred to him to steal credit for the DA, to Nickerson's dismay.
 Upon investigating Nicholas' activity, Merchant informs Hunter that Nicholas is trying to set them up.

-Crystal, unaware of Nicholas’ plan, visits him in jail, and he convinces her not to quit her job to join his defense team.
-The next step in his plan is to wait until the prosecution rests its case, then introduce the documentary evidence exposing the truth.
+The next step in Nicholas' plan is to wait until the prosecution rests its case, then introduce the documentary evidence exposing the truth.
 Hunter instructs Merchant to destroy the video evidence, and Finley finds his desk ransacked.
-He tries to retrieve the back-up, but is killed during a high-speed pursuit with Merchant, and the back-up is destroyed.
+He tries to retrieve the back-up, but is killed during a pursuit with Merchant, and the back-up is destroyed.

 Nicholas reveals his plot in court using only the dated receipts for his falsified evidence, but Hunter casts doubt on his story.
 Nicholas has no proof that the victim's blood, found on his false evidence, was planted by Hunter; with Finley's death, he has no visual proof of his plan.
 The jury convicts Nicholas, and he is sentenced to death.

-Still believing in Nicholas, Crystal begins her own investigation, unaware Hunter knows she is dating Nicholas; she is followed by Merchant.
-Hunter visits Nicholas on death row to reveal that Nicholas’ phone calls to Crystal, guiding her investigation, have been recorded.
+Still believing in Nicholas, Crystal begins her own investigation.
+Unaware that Hunter knows she is dating Nicholas, she is followed by Merchant.
+Hunter visits Nicholas on death row to reveal that Nicholas' calls to Crystal, guiding her investigation, have been recorded.